Marlborough Wine Region, New Zealand

 Our second favourite winery is just down the road, the small Wairau River Winery with an equally-impressive Sauvignon Blanc enhanced by the cellar door with its exposed beams, limestone walls and delicious cafe menu.

 This is another must-see-and-drink Sauvignon Blanc making a big impact outside New Zealand.
-Owners Phil and Chris Rose are pioneers here by the pure Wairau River, which is Maori for "many waters."
+Owners Phil Rose and Chris Rose are pioneers here by the pure Wairau River, which is Maori for "many waters."
 The Pinot Noir here is also good, and they make the best Gewurztraminer sweet white in this picturesque wine region.

 And if you can find it, the third nearly as good Sauvignon Blanc is from the small Astrolabe winery.